 - Place high-quality walk-off mats at all entrances and doors to catch dirt, grit, and moisture.
 Avoid using latex or rubber mats, they can cause permanent staining on the floor.
 You can use rugs in high traffic areas and near kitchen sinks, or where you suspect water spills.

 - Although vinyl flooring is waterproof, it is best to avoid excessive moisture on the floor.
 It’s recommended to soak up spills immediately using a dry mop or dry towel

 - Avoid direct sunlight on vinyl flooring.
 Using curtains and blinds in areas that are highly exposed to UV rays can help.
 Insulators and heating units should not be kept too close to the flooring, vinyl is vulnerable to burns

 - When moving heavy furniture or appliances, use glides or runways to prevent indentation from wheels.
 To prevent scratches, replace small diameter buttons/ends on furniture legs with non-staining floor protectors that have a surface no less than one-inch in diameter

 - Do not use wet mops of the same saturation for removing vinyl and concrete floors

 - Never use wax or polish on laminate flooring

 - Avoid abrasive cleaners, they can dull the appearance of the flooring

-- Soapy Using curtains can also leave a film that dulls the surface of the laminate flooring.
-Use only specified laminate floor cleaning products
+- Using curtains can also leave a thin film that dulls the surface of the flooring.
+Use only specified laminate floor cleaning products.

-- Steam cleaners must not up spills for cleaning laminate floors.
-However, if you want to do this for spot cleaning, only do this by using a hand-held attachment
+- Steam cleaners must not be used for cleaning laminate floors.
+However, if you want to do this for spot cleaning, only do this by using a hand-held attachment.